Prathap-Chandra/vector-search-blog-code/README.md

 ## Installation

-**Note:** Currently, due to some issues with the backend, I couldn't dockerize the project.
-Therefore, to run the project, please follow these steps:
+**Note:** Currently, due to some backend issues, I couldn't dockerize the project.
+Therefore, to run the project, please follow the steps below.
+Additionally, the dependency on OpenAI's APIs will soon be removed and replaced with open-source models like LLaMA-7B by Meta AI.

 1. Clone the repository:
     ```bash